How To Feed A Loon

 Notes

-If you don't have any leftover gravy on hand, you can make a new batch by heating 2 tablespoon of oil (or butter or bacon grease) in medium-sized saucepan/skillet.
-Once melted, add 2 heaping tablespoon of flour and stir until combined.
+If you don’t have any leftover gravy on hand, you can make a new batch by heating 2 tablespoon of oil (or butter or bacon grease) in a medium-sized saucepan/skillet.
+Once melted, add 2 heaping tablespoons of flour and stir until combined.
 It should resemble wet sand.
 If too dry, add a little more oil/butter.
 If too wet, add a little more flour.
 Whisk in 2 cups of beef broth and stir continuously until thickened.
 Season with salt and pepper.

 Nutrition